-The 21st Century Cures Act, Section 12006 (Cures Act) is a federal law requiring the use of Electronic Visit Verification for all Medicaid personal care services and home health care services.
-Texas must implement EVV for personal care services by Jan.
-1, 2021.
+The 21st Century Cures Act, Section 12006 (Cures Act) is a federal law requiring Electronic Visit Verification for all Medicaid personal care services.
+HHSC already requires EVV for about 90 percent of personal care services.

 Programs, Services and Service Delivery Options Affected by the Cures Act

 See pages 1-2 for the Programs, Services and Service Delivery Options Required to Use EVV (PDF) and affected by the Cures Act.

 Cures Act EVV Expansion

 This year, HHSC will implement the federal EVV requirement for all remaining Medicaid personal care services in programs and service delivery options not currently required to use EVV by state law in the Cures Act EVV Expansion.